amardeepchawla/LZ/LTAGuide.md

 You now need to alert your supervisor and the research admin that you will be travelling to the US on particular dates.
 They need to start arranging your travel and health insurance.

 You will need to fill out a risk assessment from the univerity, examples of previous risk assessments should be available from your supervisor or the research administrator.

+## South Dakota Housing

+For housing, there are two houses available, the [LBL House](https://drive.google.com/file/d/1xJvoxBKB8FbjktQFEffUa4YPydjImP0k/view) and the [UK Deadwood house](https://docs.google.com/document/d/1cbKeTI345icDmHBoByGQe5O2jLcjng7-V4L0eOOgrG0/edit).

+The LBL House is in Lead, right by SURF so it is accessible by walking.
+The UK house is in Deadwood which is the town away from Lead, approx 10-15 mins drive away.
+Generally, if you cannot drive or don't have a license, you should be housed in the LBL House.

+Once you have told Simon/Aaron about your dates, you should also tell them about the house that you would prefer to stay at.
+They'll enter you into this [spreadsheet](https://docs.google.com/spreadsheets/d/1SMkgIyFvKb2PW6I3xiSCJzSXFBEydVEeGycW02au5Po/edit#gid=799603377) which tracks who is staying in which house.